Written by: Greg Ellifritz

 If you can’t identify your target, you shouldn’t shoot.
 It’s that simple.
 One of the basic four rules of firearms safety is “Know your target and what’s beyond”.
 Have we forgotten this simple lesson?

 Besides being dangerous, shooting through walls is tactically unsound.
-You aren’t likely to get a good hit, you waste ammunition, you temporarily reduce your ability to hear the intruder (ever fired a gun without ear protection in a house?), and you give your position away to the bad guy.
+You aren’t likely to get a good hit, you waste ammunition, and you temporarily reduce your ability to hear the intruder (ever fired a gun without ear protection in a house?).

 Don’t do it.
 Let’s keep this tactic in the movies where it belongs.